Triangle of Doom

 Deep and superficial dissection of the lumbar plexus.

-The Triangle of Doom is an anatomical triangle defined by the vas deferens medially, gonodal vessel laterally and peritoneum inferiorly.
+The Triangle of Doom is an anatomical triangle defined by the vas deferens medially, gonadal vessel laterally and peritoneum inferiorly.
 This triangle contains external iliac artery and vein, the deep circumflex iliac vein, the genital branch of genitofemoral nerve and hidden by fascia, the femoral nerve.

 It bears significance in laparoscopic repair of groin hernia.
 Surgical staples are avoided here.